bitswired/rustgpt/README.md

 1. Clone the repository.
 2. Navigate to the repository directory.
-3. Use the `justfile` for running database migrations.
-4. Run `cargo run` to start your RustGPT server.
+3. Install TailwindCSS Standalone in this repository: https://tailwindcss.com/blog/standalone-cli.
+4. `cargo install just`: install Just
+5. `just init`: install additional tools and migrate the db
+6. `just dev`: concurrently run tailwind and cargo run in watch mode
-5. Open your browser and enjoy chatting with your Rust-powered ChatGPT clone!
+7. Open your browser and enjoy chatting with your Rust-powered ChatGPT clone (port 3000 by default)

 ## Contributing 🤝